ARM7

 ARM7 is a group of 32-bit RISC ARM processor cores licensed by ARM Holdings for microcontroller use.
 The ARM7 core family consists of ARM700, ARM710, ARM7DI, ARM710a, ARM720T, ARM740T, ARM710T, ARM7TDMI, ARM7TDMI-S, ARM7EJ-S. The ARM7TDMI and ARM7TDMI-S were the most popular cores of the family.

-Since ARM7 cores were released from 1993 to 2001, they are no longer recommended for new IC designs; instead ARM Cortex-M or ARM Cortex-R cores are preferred.
+ARM7 cores were released from 1993 to 2001 and no longer recommended for new IC designs; newer alternatives are ARM Cortex-M cores.

 Overview

 This generation introduced the Thumb 16-bit instruction set providing improved code density compared to previous designs.
 The most widely used ARM7 designs implement the ARMv4T architecture, but some implement ARMv3 or ARMv5TEJ.
 ARM7TDMI has 37 registers (31 GPR and 6 SPR).
 All these designs use a Von Neumann architecture, thus the few versions containing a cache do not separate data and instruction caches.

 Some ARM7 cores are obsolete.
 One historically significant model, the ARM7DI is notable for having introduced JTAG based on-chip debugging; the preceding ARM6 cores did not support it.
 The "D" represented a JTAG TAP for debugging; the "I" denoted an ICEBreaker debug module supporting hardware breakpoints and watchpoints, and letting the system be stalled for debugging.
 Subsequent cores included and enhanced this support.

 It is a versatile processor designed for mobile devices and other low power electronics.
 This processor architecture is capable of up to 130 MIPS on a typical 0.13 μm process.
 The ARM7TDMI processor core implements ARM architecture v4T.
 The processor supports both 32-bit and 16-bit instructions via the ARM and Thumb instruction sets.

 ARM licenses the processor to various semiconductor companies, which design full chips based on the ARM processor architecture.